-In ‘Stars Over the Dordogne’ Plath delves into themes of depression, loneliness, and loss.
-This work is one of many in her oeuvre that explores her personal battle against depression, one that she eventually loses.
+In this poem, the poet delves into themes of loneliness and loss.
 Many readers have interpreted this particular piece to be an admission of her planned suicide.

 From the title, a reader is given the setting.
 The poem takes place in the department of Dordogne in Southwestern France, specifically along the river.